staciafj/Question_3/README.md

 Write JUnit Test Cases: Create JUnit test classes to cover these critical code modules.
 Ensure that each test case tests a specific scenario and that assertions are used to verify the expected outcomes.

-Run JUnit Tests: Execute the JUnit test cases to ensure they pass and provide proper coverage.
+Run JUnit Tests: Execute the JUnit test cases to ensure they pass and provide the proper coverage.

 Integrate Code Coverage Tools: Integrate code coverage tools like JaCoCo or Cobertura into your project.
 These tools will generate code coverage reports.